International-Data-Spaces-Association/IDS-Deployment-Examples/dataspace-connector/slim/k8s/README.md

 - Postgres 13
 - Dataspace Connector latest

+---

+**Note**:
-**This example can not be used with the current Metadata Broker, because a valid IDS Identity Certificate is not included**
+This example can not be used with the current IDS Metadata Broker off-the-shelf, because a valid IDS identity certificate is not included.

+---
 ### Prerequisites
   - git
   - minikube